 Use Encouraging Words

 Children of all ages need to be encouraged.
 They need to discover their own solutions to problems so they can find their path through life on their own.
-Remind them that are blooming into their best selves with some encouraging words of wisdom.
+Remind them that they are blooming into their best selves with some encouraging words of wisdom.

 Be careful to use encouraging words and avoiding words of praise.
 Praise is not always a bad thing, but some words of praise can cause more harm than good.